 Over 350 high school students attend every year, ranging from grade 10, 11, and 12.
 The event wouldn't be a success without the help from over 40 volunteers, consisting of numerous high school teachers and sponsors.

-Digitized is organized by the Department of Computer Science at the University of Saskatchewan and
+Digitized is organized by the Department of Computer Science at the University of Saskatchewan in partnership with

 the Saskatoon Industry-Education Council (SIEC)

 If you have any questions or concerns, please contact us at email@example.com

 Get a head start on your university career!
 This program is designed to be a challenging and fun introduction to computing for students who have little or no background in computer science or programming.
 The course emphasizes building computer programs in a graphical and interactive environment using the Python programming language, which is a useful tool for scientists and engineers from all disciplines.

 Workshops for women and girls to learn digital skills.
 Our hands-on, project-based learning experiences are designed to give beginners the skills and confidence they need to become digital creators.
 Workshops cover everything from introductory HTML & CSS, to WordPress, Python, Ruby, web design and more.

 Game enthusiasts and developers gather together in teams to design and make their own games.
 Teams are made up of programmers, designers, artists, and musicians.
 Learn about game development tools, socialize with fellow game enthusiasts, enjoy free lunch, and attend talks given by industry professionals.